-The session runs 30–40 minutes and covers a lot of ground.
-You'll get significantly more out of it if you've reflected on these three questions sometime this week before you arrive.
+The session runs about 55 minutes and covers a lot of ground.
+You'll get significantly more out of it if you've reflected on these three questions sometime this week before we go live.
 No homework, no writing required — just a few minutes of honest thought about your own IT operation.

 Think About One Process You Own